YuanEldaif/YuanDu-Netlify/content/talk/2019-11-25-breast-cancer-by-svm/index.md

 Breast Cancer Image Classification Analysis Mainly by SVM

 {{% alert note %}}
-Click on the **slides** button above to view the built-in slides feature.
+Click on the **report** button above to view the built-in slides feature.
 {{% /alert %}}